Yan Wenliang: Cultural Revolution

-One surprising result of Yan's influence was the development of an underground landscape painting movement in Shanghai during the early 1970s, at the height of the Cultural Revolution's promotion of pro-government and Realist figure painting.
+One result of Yan's influence was the development of an underground landscape painting movement in Shanghai during the early 1970s, at the height of the Cultural Revolution's promotion of pro-government and Realist figure painting.
 After being tried by the Red Guards for some time, Yan Wenliang was liberated from the investigatory incarceration of the Cultural Revolution authorities in 1969 and spent time painting by himself for the rest of his years.

 Late life and legacy

 Yan Wenliang attracted many young followers when it was discovered that he painted in the park and that he sometimes gave technical pointers to young artists who worked nearby.
 He welcomed the enthusiastic young artists to his apartment, where he showed them the paintings that he had painted in France and Italy 45 years before.
 The result of his kindness was that Romantic and Impressionist styles of early 20th century France became integrated into a new regional Shanghai style.
 It was also practiced and inherited by his students from the Suzhou Art Academy, and many self-taught artists of the 'lost generation', those born in the 1950s who had been denied formal schooling by the Cultural Revolution.

 Yan Wenliang died in 1988 at the age of 94.

-Among the pioneers of Chinese modern art, four men earned the title of "The Four Great Academy Presidents": Lin Fengmian, Xu Beihong, Liu Haisu, and Yan Wenliang.
-These artists were revered in the early Republican Era due to their effective stewardship of the Hangzhou National School of Fine Art, the Art Department of Central University, the Shanghai Academy of Arts, and the Soochow College of Art respectively.
-Of the four Presidents, Yan Wenliang's surviving works are the fewest, and those with clear provenance are even rarer.

 Works

-Yan Wenliang's oil paintings of landscapes are an extension and expansion of Chinese traditional landscape painting.
-His lifelong study of perspective and colour were an important chapter in the modernization and internationalization of Chinese art.

 Kitchen (厨房) (1920) is one of Yan's best-known works.
 A panoramic depiction of an old-fashioned Jiangnan kitchen scene, its lifelike imagery and balanced colors reflect the artist's grasp of perspective, light and shade.

 The fifteen years between 1950 and 1965 were Yan Wenliang's most prolific period in terms of artwork and experimentation.
 A stable academic environment allowed him ample time to paint.
 It was during this period that Yan's style became fully honed.
 Important works of during period include Dawn of the Pujiang River (浦江夜航) (1953) and The Countryside Late at Night ((深夜之市郊) 1954).
+Dawn of the Pujiang River (浦江夜航) is in the collection of the Shanghai Museum in Shanghai.

 Another notable work is Southern Lake (南湖) (1964), which depicts the "red boat on the Southern Lake", the allegorical birthplace of the Chinese Communist Party.
-It is currently in the collection of the National Art Museum of China in Beijing.
+It is in the collection of the National Art Museum of China in Beijing.

 Yan's later period began with his return to Shanghai in 1969, when he produced works such as Ode of Our Country (1982).

+Yan's oil painting "South Lake" (1964) was sold for RMB 28.7 million (~USD 4 million) at China Guardian Auctions in Beijing, China in 2020.